KoolTheba/redux-todo-goals-app/README.md

 > Release v1.0.1.
 Sept' 2020 💪 (deploy a React app in GitHub pages)

+> Release v1.0.2 Oct' 2020 🏆 (created and added new api that provides data persistance new feature)

+## Data persistance feature (new! 🥳)
+🚀  I have completely refactored the api, and created a new one, with support to localstorage, so now you get data persistance for free! 😎
+> 👉 Check my home-baked api [todos-goals-localsotrage](https://www.npmjs.com/package/todos-goals-api-localstorage) in npm

-## What is it and what can I do with it?
+## What is it and what can I do with this app?
 Its name doesn't lie!
 This app is meant to keep your todos and goals in a cute list with which you can interact.
 Once running in your localhost, you can:
 - ➕ Add a todo or a goal to an individual list